 Gradual adoption

-The best approach for adopting composability is starting to create new features in Bit while leveraging 100% of your existing codebase.
-You can either leverage your existing code using existing packages, backend APIs or by packaging your existing app codebase for reuse in Bit components.
+The best approach for adopting composability is starting to create new features in Harmony while leveraging 100% of your existing codebase.
+You can do that by using existing packages and backend APIs you already maintain, or by packaging your existing app codebase for reuse in Bit components and Harmony aspects.

-The recommended steps for accessing and leveraging existing code while building new composable features:
+These are the recommended guidelines for accessing and leveraging existing code while building new composable features:

 Use and integrate existing MFE and micro services to new platform